welitonhs/go_barber_with_type_script/README.md

       [] - The user must be able to make an appointment on an available day and time with a service provider.
     **RNF**
       [] - List with service providers must be saved on the cache.
-    **RNF**
+    **RN**
-      [] - Each appointment must last one hour.
+      [x] - Each appointment must last one hour.
-      [] - Appointments must be available between 8 am and 6 pm.
+      [x] - Appointments must be available between 8 am and 7 pm.
-        [] - First appointment on 8 am.
+        [x] - First appointment on 8 am.
-        [] - Last appointment on 17 pm.
+        [x] - Last appointment on 17 pm.
-      [] - The user can't make an appointment on an unavailable day and time.
+      [x] - The user can't make an appointment on an unavailable day and time.
-      [] - The user can't make an appointment on past day and time.
+      [x] - The user can't make an appointment on past day and time.
       [x] - The user can't make an appointment with yourself.

 ## Dependencies